maeddes/hse-24-winter/README.md

 ### **Student/Review Questions**
 1. Why are heterogeneity and resilience important factors in the design of distributed systems?
 2. What are the main differences between a software framework (e.g., Spring Boot) and a platform (e.g., Kubernetes) when building distributed systems?
-3. How do service meshes like Istio or Linkerd improve communication in microservices architectures?
-4. What is eBPF, and how does it enhance service mesh capabilities in modern cloud-native systems?
 5. Analyze GitHub Codespaces and Gitpod.
 What are the key features that make them suitable for developing distributed systems?
 6. What are the main benefits of using cloud-based IDEs compared to traditional, local development environments?